-Recipient Data – Mailgun stores activity information of recipient email addresses in a hashed (pseudonymization) format.
+Mailgun stores recipient email addresses activity information in a hashed (pseudonymization) format.
 This data allows us to more accurately pre-validate email addresses, detect potential risky senders who may damage IP reputation, and help customers optimize their delivery processes.

 This recipient data is only used as part of the delivery of Mailgun services.

-Unless otherwise required by law, in the event that Mailgun receives any type of request from a data subject, we will engage the respective customer within seven days to respond to the data subject request (unless otherwise required by law).
+When we, as a processor, receive directly a request from a data subject, we will engage the respective customer within seven days to respond to the data subject request (unless otherwise required by law).